 “Whereas slavery, throughout its entire existence in the United States, is none other than the most barbarous, unprovoked and unjustifiable war of one portion of its citizens against another portion, the only conditions of which are perpetual imprisonment and hopeless servitude, or absolute extermination, in utter disregard and violation of those eternal and self-evident truths set forth in our Declaration of Independence.” — John Brown, Provisional Constitution and Ordinances for the People of the United States, 1858.

 According to The Smithsonian, the Brown family moved to Hudson in frontier Ohio when Brown was young.
 The Native American population was shrinking drastically during this time.
 There, the Browns established themselves as friends of the Indigenous people.

 Brown and his father also continued to work together as “conductors” on the Underground Railroad, helping runaway slaves to safety.
 There was arguably no one more influential in Brown’s moral code regarding slavery than his father.

 Establishing A Bold Reputation

 Brown tried his hand at a variety of vocations ranging from farmer and tanner to surveyor and wool merchant.
 He married twice and fathered 20 children, one of whom was adopted and Black.
 Unfortunately, his first wife died, as did half of their children during infancy.

 In his community, he demonstrated his anti-racist views by sharing meals with Black people and addressing them as “Mr.” and “Mrs.” He also vocally denounced segregated seating in church.

-It was during this initial meeting with Douglass that Brown began to craft a serious plan to lead a war against slavery, according to PBS.
+It was during this initial meeting with Douglass that Brown began to craft a serious plan to lead a war against slavery.
 A year later in 1848, Brown met abolitionist Gerrit Smith who urged him and his family to move to North Elba, New York with him.

 There Smith had established a Black community across 50 acres of land which Brown saw as an opportunity to expand upon his anti-slavery project.
 He first established his own farm there and helped enslaved families with their agrarian work as a leader and “kind father to them.”